Merkel set for fourth term as far-right surges

 Merkel said the result gave her a "mandate" to govern but that the AfD result would require "thorough analysis" to understand the concerns of their voters.

 SPD leader Martin Schulz said the result was a "bitter disappointment" and the party would return to opposition.
+He lamented the success of the AfD, adding that it was a watershed moment.

 With the SPD refusing to rejoin a coalition and no party willing to work with the AfD, it leaves Merkel with few options for a coalition.